 Linden trees

-American Linden, or more commonly called, Tilia, is another species of tree that grows abundantly in North America and provides edible leaves throughout spring, summer, and fall.
+American Linden, belonging to the Tilia genus, is another species of tree that grows abundantly in North America and provides edible leaves throughout spring, summer, and fall.

 Read more: Edible Tree Saps